nfdi4plants/nfdi4plants.knowledgebase/src/docs/faqs/faqs.md

 <details><summary><span style="color: #1fc2a7;font-size:1.2em">
 Is it possible to use common Excel functionalities?
 </summary>
-Yes!
+Yes.
 In fact, this is one of the reasons why we decided to embed Swate within Excel, as it allows users to continue using the Excel functionality they are accustomed to.
 </details>

 <details><summary><span style="color: #1fc2a7;font-size:1.2em">
 Do I have to fill in all columns when using a template?
 </summary>
-No!
-Except you have used the template to reach a specific endpoint repository.
-Here, we have taken care to query only the necessary metadata in the corresponding templates.
+No. However, if you want to submit your data to a <a href="https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/fundamentals/PublicDataRepositories.html">public data repository</a>, these will require specific metadata.
+For this purpose we provide the corresponding templates helping you to annotate your data accordingly.
 </details>

 <!--